jfield/jfield.github.io/docs/howtos/AddDocumentation.md

 ## Adding a new Section

 1. Create a new folder named the same as the section name.
-2. Add an md file to be used as the Section Header.
-It should be named the same as the section for clarity
+2. Add an index.md file to be used as the Section header.
 3. Add the following frontmatter to the file:

 ```yaml